MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 Global variables are accessible from any topic, and the global variable's assigned value persists throughout [the session](analytics-billed-sessions.md#definition-of-a-billed-session).

-The value is only cleared when the bot user is redirected to [the **Start over** system topic](authoring-create-edit-topics.md#use-system-and-sample-topics), or when the user triggers this topic directly (for example, by typing *Start over*).
-In this case, all global variables will be reset and won't have any values.
+The value is only cleared when the bot user ends up at [the **Start over** system topic](authoring-create-edit-topics.md#use-system-and-sample-topics), either via redirection from the bot or when the user triggers it directly (for example, by typing *Start over*).
+In this case, all global variables are reset.

 ## Set a global variable's value from external sources

-You can set a global variable to be initialized with an external source.
-This lets the bot start the conversation with some context.
+If you want to make sure the bot starts a conversation with some context, you can set a global variable to be initialized with an external source.

-For example, a customer brings up a bot chat from your web site, and the site already knows the customer's name.
-You let the bot know the user's name before starting the conversation, and the bot can have a more intelligent conversation with the customer without having to ask for their name again.
+For example, if your site already knows a user's name, then when they bring up a bot chat, you can let the bot know the customer's name before they start typing their first question.
+This lets the bot have a more intelligent conversation with the customer without having to ask for their name again.

 ### Set global variable from external source